microcoded/congestion/README.md

 ## Components

 ### Sensor Nodes
-Each node needs to have Bluetooth and Wi-Fi capability, specifically a Wi-Fi interface that supports [monitor mode](https://en.wikipedia.org/wiki/Monitor_mode).
+Each node needs to have Bluetooth capability and a network connection.

-Bluetooth module is used to poll for unique devices within the range of the node, and Wi-Fi is used to also monitor for unique devices.
+Bluetooth module is used to poll for unique devices within the range of the node.
 This data is then sent to a processing server through an internet connection.

 The topology of this program is centralised; there is one server that each node connects to, and the nodes do not connect to each other.